anton-g/blog/content/blog/nordicjs-2019/index.md

 date: "2019-10-23T20:30:00.000Z"
 ---

 A few weeks ago I attended the developer conference [NordicJS](https://nordicjs.com) for the first time.
 I've been to quite a few other conferences in Sweden since I started working as a developer, but I have to say that this was something else.
-There was this very welcoming and positive feeling in the air and among the attendees that I haven't experienced anywhere else.
+There was this very welcoming and positive feeling in the air and among the attendees that I haven't experienced anywhere before.

-All the talks was of very high quality and I can recommend watching them all, but below are a few thoughts on the talks that resonated the most with me.
+All the talks was of very high quality and I can recommend watching them all, but below are a few thoughts on the talks that resonated with me the most.

 ## Value Driven Development